 Don’t be too hard on yourselfDon’t be too hard on yourself

 Mistakes happen to the best of us.
-Even when it’s one that was staring you in the face don’t dwell on it too much.
+Even when it’s one that was staring you in the face, don’t dwell on it too much.
 If you allow your mind to be clouded with statements such as “Why didn’t I….” or “I should have…” then you’ll get nowhere.
 It’s okay to be critical of yourself when assessing your mistakes.
-Just don’t allow yourself to become discouraged entirely with making further investments.
+Just don’t allow yourself to become discouraged entirely by making further investments.
 Which brings us to the final step.

 Pick yourself up and get back in the gamePick yourself up and get back in the game